 Truth vs. Condemnation

-“If she isn’t comfortable being called murderer, then she’s not healed!” the Facebook comment outlined on a shared post of one of my recent blogs entitled, “I Can Hear You.”
+“If she can’t embrace being called murderer, then God has not healed her heart!” the Facebook comment outlined on a shared post of one of my blogs entitled, “I Can Hear You.”
 In this particular blog, I outlined a time in my early ministry life of sharing my abortion testimony when a woman angrily labeled me a “murderer.”

-The message from several Facebook comments on that blog was clear – If I could not EMBRACE and allow other people to call me a murderer or killer, then I certainly must not be “healed.”
-My response to that is, “Hogwash!”
+The message from several other Facebook comments on that blog was obvious – If I could not EMBRACE and allow other people to call me a murderer or killer, then I certainly must not be “healed.”
+My response to that perspective is, “Hogwash!”

 Personal healing is not up to the scrutiny of others!
 Only God can judge a person’s heart status.
 By calling my healing into question, these judgmental commentators proved the point I was trying to make in the blog!